cloudmesh-community/book/chapters/iot/tools.md

--   [Homebrew](https://brew.sh) is a *package manager* for OS X which lets the user *install software* from *UNIX* and *open source software* that is not included in OSX.
+-   [Homebrew](https://brew.sh) is a *package manager* for OS X which lets the user *install software* from *UNIX* and *open source software* that is not included in macOS.

 -   [pyCharm](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=mac&code=PCC):
     is an Integrated Development Environment for Python.